ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 **Goal:** Crack the confirmation code generation algorithm.
 If you think you have cracked it, enter the confirmation code that would be used at 2030-01-31 12:00:00 in the code field and accept the payment.
 If the payment is accepted, you have successfully cracked the code generation algorithm.

 **Hint:** Code generation is based on a hash function.

-**Check**: Works, code 65a0be

-Adapt solution.
-Steps should show full solution, including solution.
-Here the attacker has "to guess" that SHA256 is used, right?
-But that’s OK, as it’s such a common hash function.
-I added a little hint.